 Core Courses

 Applied Policy Analysis.
-In this course students develop a deep understanding of the nature of different policy problems, the tools available to address public policy problems, how to read and produce policy analysis memos, and the strength of different types of scientific evidence from which policy decisions are based.
-The overarching goal is to examine and discuss public policy objectively and analytically, focusing on evaluating the quality of information and assessing our beliefs about the state of reality in light of the quality of evidence available.
-This course counts as a core course for Policy/Research or as an elective.
+This course provides students with in-depth knowledge of public policy analysis.
+Students who successfully complete the course must demonstrate that they understand the nature of different policy problems, the tools available to address public policy problems, how to read and produce policy analysis memos, and the strength and weaknesses of different types of scientific evidence from which policy decisions are based.

 Electives Courses